adamhaafiz/adamhaafiz.com/_drafts/2017-09-10-how-this-website-works.md

 All the content that you see on this website is hosted on [GitHub Pages](https://pages.github.com).
 The posts and pages are written in [Markdown](https://daringfireball.net/projects/markdown/), which is then transformed into a static website through [Jekyll](https://jekyllrb.com).

 Jekyll is basically a content management system without a database.
 Think of it as a super lightweight version of WordPress where all your posts and pages are Markdown & HTML files.
-You don't go through the `wp-admin` UI to create new posts, instead you just open up whatever text editor you have and start writing it there.
+You don't go through the `wp-admin` UI to create new posts, instead you write your posts in a text editor of your choice.

 GitHub Pages offers hosting for static websites entirely for free (thank you GitHub!).
 So when you combine this with a static website generator like Jekyll, it means that you can have blog-like websites hosted on GitHub Pages without spending a cent!